Non-Dairy Creamers: Are They Vegan? Plus 11 To Liven Up Your Coffee

 9. Silk

-Danone-owned vegan dairy brand Silk offers three different creamers, made from almond, oat, and soy milk.
+Danone-owned vegan dairy brand Silk offers a few different creamers, made from almond, oat, and soy milk.
 There are a host of flavors on offer across each category, including Toasted Hazelnut (almond), Pumpkin Spice (almond), Vanilla (soy), and Maple Brown Sugar (oat).

 Silk also offers an ultra-creamy, vegan-friendly Half & Half option, made from oat and coconut milk.